uncomplexlearning/a-level/public/markdown/physics.md

 <br>

 > An object in circular motion does not travel in a straight line, so a force must be acting on it (Newton's 1st law)<br>
-> The direction of the object is not constant, so its velocity and acceleration is also not constant<br>
+> The direction of the object is not constant, so its velocity and acceleration is constantly changing<br>
 > There is a force on the object which causes the object to accelerate in the direction of the force (Newton's 2nd law), and that force is centripetal<br>
 > The object must pull on the central point of support with a force that is equal and opposite to the force pulling on the object from the centre (Newton's 3rd law)